-Training services are primarily provided though the Adult WorkSource Centers (WSCs).
+Training services are primarily provided through the Adult WorkSource Centers (WSCs).
 As such, certain requirements must be imposed upon the centers to ensure the local area meets its goals for training expenditures.
-Specifically, WSCs must expend an amount equal to or greater than the percentage of their adult and dislocated worker WIOA formula fund allocations enumerated in their Job Training Agreements (Contracts) on workforce training services as defined in this policy.
-A portion of the minimum training expenditure requirement, as enumerated in their contracts, may be met by applying designated leveraged resources (as defined in this policy) used for training services.
+Specifically, WSCs must expend an amount equal to or greater than thirty (30%) of their adult and dislocated worker WIOA formula fund allocations enumerated in their Individual Training Agreements (ITA contracts) on workforce training services as defined in this policy.
+A portion of the minimum training expenditure requirement, as enumerated in their contracts, may be met by applying designated leveraged resources (as defined in this policy) used for leverage training services.
 Only the training services included in the State's requirements will be counted towards each WSCs goal.
 This policy may be amended by directive.